Bennett Freeze: Creation of the Navajo and Hopi Reservations

-The Bennett Freeze has its origins in the treaty of Bear Springs of 1868 that established a reservation for many Navajo.
+The Bennett Freeze has its origins in the treaty of Bear Springs and Treaty of 1868 that established a reservation for many Navajo.
 This was the result when the Navajo tribe was at war with the US army.
 As part of this conflict The Kit Carson Campaign sought to end traditional Navajo way of life through a scorched earth policy.
-Unable to live on their land, many took Long Walk of the Navajo to internment at Fort Sumner in New Mexico.
+Unable to live on their land, many were forced on the Long Walk of the Navajo to internment at Fort Sumner in New Mexico.

 In 1868, the Navajo signed a treaty with the US government which established a reservation.
 The initial boundaries were in part of their traditional land base.
-Other areas were added to in 1878 and 1880.
+Other areas were added to the reservation through executive action by various presidents in the late 1800s and early 1900s.

 In 1882, President Chester A. Arthur created an area of land designated for the Hopi tribe and other tribes the Secretary of the Interior might settle on Hopi lands.
 It was decided the Hopi allotment would be a rectangle framed by lines of latitude and longitude, exactly one degree by one degree, and it left out the significant Hopi village of Moenkopi.
 It also included areas used by Navajos.

 Despite the legal uncertainties of property ownership in the overlapping portions of Hopi and Navajo land, the two tribes co-existed without incident for many decades to come.
-The sparsely-populated nature of the land in dispute and the differing traditional ways of life of the two tribes kept resource conflicts to a minimum.
+The sparsely populated nature of the land in dispute and the differing traditional ways of life of the two tribes kept resource conflicts to a minimum.